Non Harassment/Non Discrimination Policy (includes Sexual Harassment Prevention Policy)

 • The basis for the decision and final resolution of the complaint, together with any corrective actions action(s).

-• The Director will inform the complainant of their right to file a complaint or charge externally as outlined in the Legal Protections and External Remedies section of this policy.
+• Director will inform the complainant of their right to file a complaint or charge externally as outlined in the Legal Protections and External Remedies section of this policy.

 CORRECTIVE ACTION